devadathanmb/dotfiles/README.md

 ## Quick setup:

 *These dotfiles are configured to work on my system, these may or may not work the same out of the box on your system.
-So make needed changes."
+So make needed changes.*
 <br>

 1. Clone the repo: